 History of the Evansville Museum Guild

-In the past 50 years, the Museum Guild’s many successful annual projects – including the Angel Tea, Mistletoe Mart, Ohio River Dance, Antiques Show, Fourth of July celebrations, and spring luncheons – have generated over $1 million for the Evansville Museum’s operating budget.
+Over the past 50 years, the Museum Guild’s many successful annual projects – including the Angel Tea, Mistletoe Mart, Ohio River Dance, Antiques Show, Fourth of July celebrations and spring luncheons – have generated more than $1M dollars for the Evansville Museum’s operating budget.
 This support allows the Museum to maintain and improve its facility.